Misterblue/misterblue.github.io/programming/vircadia/API-Research.md

 it will be good for me to get into the code.
 It will be a learning experience.

+## Misc notes

+When AccountManager makes REST requests, it:

+  * sets FollowRedirectsAttribute to 'true'
+  * sets QNetworkRequest::UserAgentHeader to HIGH_FIDELITY_USER_AGENT = "Mozilla/5.0 (HighFidelityInterface)"
+  * sets METAVERSE_SESSION_ID_HEADER ("HFM-SessionID") to _sessionID (guid)
+  * if authentication is required, sets "Authentication:" header to 'accessToken'

+Some of the REST requests rely on QNetworkRequest attributes that are returned with the response.
+For instance, "ice-server/src/IceServer.cpp" sets the QNetworkRequest::User attriubute to the 'domainID' and then expects to extract the 'domainID' from the attributes in the response.
+The server must implement this by sub-classing QNetworkAccessManager.
+Need to understand the format of HTTP attributes in Qt.

 <pre>

+METAVERSE_URL/api/metaverse_info
+    domain-server/resources/web/js/shared.js
+        GET in function getMetaverseUrl() returns 'metaverse_url'

 /api/v1/domains/{metaverse.id}
 /api/domains/{metaverse.id}    (?? see note below)